ie3-institute/simona/docs/readthedocs/models/load_model.md

 Both model and data stem from [BDEW](https://www.bdew.de/energie/standardlastprofile-strom/).

-The model in its entirety is described here: [Hyperlink](https://www.bdew.de/media/documents/2000131_Anwendung-repraesentativen_Lastprofile-Step-by-step.pdf)
+The model in its entirety is described here: [Application Remarks](https://www.bdew.de/media/documents/2000131_Anwendung-repraesentativen_Lastprofile-Step-by-step.pdf)

 The data sources are taken from [Profile.zip](https://www.bdew.de/media/documents/Profile.zip), which includes file *Repräsentative Profile VDEW.xls*.
 The tabs H0, G0 and L0 contain the values that make up Lastprofile.csv in the SIMONA project.